brychanthomas/game-3/planning/multiplayer.md

 The choice message is sent to every player at the start of every round to confirm who has been selected to be the chaser.

+The player with the lowest ID number is the host.
+This means that the host can be determined on both the client and server side without sending any messages and when the host leaves there is a logical successor.

 ## Client side